 Champagne Taittinger

 Champagne Taittinger is a major négociant house located at Place Saint-Nicaise in Reims.
-The Maison was founded in 1734 and is therefore one of the most traditional names in Champagne.
+The maison was founded in 1734 and is therefore one of the most traditional names in Champagne.
 Today the house is led by Pierre-Emmanuel Taittinger and Vitalie Taittinger.

 History